🇮🇱Israel Political Stability: 57.7/100

 Composite score is the unweighted average of six governance dimensions, each measured on a 0-100 percentile scale.

 Israel is located in the Levant at the eastern end of the Mediterranean Sea, bordered by Lebanon, Syria, Jordan, Egypt, and the Gaza Strip.
-The country covers approximately 20,770 square kilometers, featuring a variety of landscapes including deserts, fertile valleys, and coastal plains.
-The climate varies from Mediterranean along the coast to desert in the south, with significant seasonal temperature fluctuations.
+The country covers approximately 20,770 square kilometers, featuring diverse landscapes including deserts, valleys, and mountain ranges.
+The coastal plain is densely populated, while the Negev desert lies to the south, and the Jordan Rift Valley runs along the eastern border.

 Governance Indicators